 We find that AFDC/TANF participation decreased after welfare reform, while participation in the broader safety net did not.
 The results in Table 6 of the main text also demonstrate that there is a strong tie between mother's AFDC/TANF participation and other daughter outcomes in adulthood, and this link persisted after welfare reform.
 A question arises then of whether some of the influence of mother's welfare usage affects the daughter's welfare participation indirectly through other socioeconomic outcomes of the daughter such as labor supply, marriage, fertility, and human capital.
 A fully structural intergenerational model of mother's welfare participation on the joint choice of these outcomes is beyond the scope of the current analysis.
 However, we still are interested in identifying some of these potential mediating mechanisms.
-In this section, we propose a recursive system of equations to identify the direct effect of mother's welfare participation choices that could occur through other socioeconomic domains, while controlling for potential endogeneity of those outcomes using the control function approach in a quasi-maximum likelihood framework.
+In this section, we propose a recursive system of equations to identify the direct effect of mother's welfare participation on daughter's participation as well as the indirect effect of mother's participation on daughter's participation choices that could occur through other socioeconomic domains, while controlling for potential endogeneity of those outcomes using the control function approach in a quasi-maximum likelihood framework.